fabiosvaz/labs/k8s/setup_kubeadm_multi_clusters/README.md

 worker2                   running (virtualbox)
 ```

-From now on, you can ssh to each VM and follow the next instructions. vagrant ssh [vm_name]
+From now on, you can ssh to each VM and follow the next instructions. vagrant ssh [vm_name].

 ```
 vagrant ssh manager1
 ```

+## Configuring k8s Cluster Nodes
+Use 'vagrant ssh [vm_name]' to access each VM.

 Add the Docker Repository on all three VMs.